RamiKrispin/MLstudio/README.md

 ### **Launch the App**

-The app is called from R and opened on the default web browser (running best on Google Chrome).
+The app is launched from R and opened on the default web browser (running best on Google Chrome).
 To open the app please use:

 ```r
 # Launch the MLstudio